-The Clinton River drains portions of four counties in southeast Michigan.
+The Clinton River drains portions of five counties in southeast Michigan.
 The Clinton River Watershed drains 760 square miles and flows 83 miles from its headwaters to Lake St. Clair.
 Lake St. Clair connects Lake Huron to its north with Lake Erie to its south.
-The Michigan Department of Environmental Quality (MDEQ) began sampling intensively in the Clinton River due to the discovery of perfluorooctanesulfonic acid (PFOS) in the river at levels over the Rule 57 water quality standard of 11 ppt PFOS.
+The Michigan Department of Environment, Great Lakes, and Energy (EGLE) began sampling in the Clinton River due to the discovery of perfluorooctanesulfonic acid (PFOS) in the river at levels over the Rule 57 water quality standard (WQS) of 11 ppt PFOS.

 - On January 27, EGLE Remediation and Redevelopment Division (RRD) requested that Axalta submit a work plan for PFAS sampling to investigate whether PFAS contamination exist above the Part 201 criteria for groundwater (70 ppt for the combined concentrations of PFOS and PFOA).
 Axalta’s work plan is approved by EGLE RRD on April 15, 2020.